ffair/DBI-SC/readme.txt

 Explanation of output of function COC():

-- 'vs': the weights of continuous and categorical (dummy) variables. - 'Cs': the clustering results.- 'DBI.perfeature': the adjusted DBI for each continuous variable.- 'DBI.perfeaturegroup': the adjusted DBI for each categorical variable.- 'mDBI': the mDBI critrion of each iteration.
+- 'vs': the weights of continuous and categorical (dummy) variables.
+- 'Cs': the clustering results.
+- 'DBI.perfeature': the adjusted DBI for each continuous variable.
+- 'DBI.perfeaturegroup': the adjusted DBI for each categorical variable.
+- 'mDBI': the mDBI critrion of each iteration.

-## Example
+#### Example

 In the 'example.R' file, we show one simulation scenario when K=4 and the continuous variables are generated from p-generalized normal-polynomial distribution.
 The other scenarios can be reproduced by adjusting the simulation data generation function generatesimd().

-# Acknowledgements
+#### Acknowledgements

-The code for 'SAS` algorithm in this repository was adapted from code in repository of [A Simple Approach to Sparse Clustering](https://github.com/victorpu/SAS_Hill_Climb).
+The code for 'SAS` algorithm in this folder was adapted from code in repository of [A Simple Approach to Sparse Clustering](https://github.com/victorpu/SAS_Hill_Climb).